GATB/gatb-core/gatb-core/examples/README.md

 ### Simple Makefile

 Alternatively, you can use the provided "makefile" script to compile a single example.
 It needs to be modified to point to the correct path of the GATB-core library.
+Maybe it will need some tweaking (try removing the "-static" flag if compilation fails).

+Try it, from this folder:

+   make bank/bank1

+should compile the first bank1.cpp example

 ### Run a compiled code snippet